naomichoy/face_blur/README.md

 HI CHING download the zip file, unzip and have fun.

 ## DEPENDENCIES
 Python 3.3+ is need to run the script.
-Google how to install python 3 on your mac/windows and follow the steps.
+Google how to install python 3 on your mac/windows and follow the steps. (alternatively, install anaconda lmao)

-You will also need to install Visual Studio before proceeding
+You will also need to install Visual Studio before proceeding. (for compiling face_rcognition lib)

 check if the following modules are installed. you need these modules to run the script
 * numpy